Restrict data access with row-level security (RLS) for Power BI Desktop

-Row-level security (RLS) with Power BI Desktop can be used to restrict data access for given users.
+You can use row-level security (RLS) with Power BI Desktop to restrict data access for given users.
 Filters restrict data at the row level.
 You can define filters within roles.

-If you defined roles/rules within the Power BI service, you will need to recreate those roles within Power BI Desktop and publish the report to the service.
+If you defined roles and rules within the Power BI service, you need to recreate those roles within Power BI Desktop and publish the report to the service.

 Learn more about options for RLS within the Power BI Service.

-Define roles and rules within Power BI Desktop
+Define roles and rules in Power BI Desktop

 You can define roles and rules within Power BI Desktop.
-When you publish to Power BI, it will also publish the role definitions.
+When you publish to Power BI, it also publishes the role definitions.

 Import data into your Power BI Desktop report, or configure a DirectQuery connection.

-You cannot define roles within Power BI Desktop for Analysis Services live connections.
-You will need to do that within the Analysis Services model.
+You can't define roles within Power BI Desktop for Analysis Services live connections.
+You need to do that within the Analysis Services model.